-- Control Principle: You must apply procedures and processes when monitoring the financial activities of the project to make sure you follow regulations.
-This allows managers to track the actual costs of the project and adjust nonrecurring events to keep to your budget.
+- Control principle: You must apply procedures and processes when monitoring the financial activities of the project to make sure you follow regulations.
+This allows managers to track the actual costs of the project and adjust nonrecurring events to keep to their budget.

 Project Accounting vs. Financial Accounting

 Project accounting and more general financial accounting share many things in common but they’re not the same thing.
 Yes, they both deal with costs and expenses, but the context and the execution differ enough to make it worth exploring some of those differences.

 For starters, there’s a different timetable for project accounting and financial accounting.
 Project accounting deals with a project, which has a start date and an end date.
 This means the accounting work ends when the project is completed.
 Financial accounting works on periods throughout the financial year, which is different across businesses.